Howell Township, New Jersey: Local government

 Howell Township operates within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Council-Manager form of municipal government.
 The township is one of 42 municipalities (of the 564) statewide that use this form of government.
-The governing body is comprised of the Mayor and the four-member Township Council, whose members are chosen in partisan voting to four-year terms of office on a staggered basis, with elections held in even-numbered years as part of the November general election.
-Three council seats are up together and two years later there is one council seat and the mayoral seat up for election at the same time.
-At a reorganization meeting held after each election, the council selects a deputy mayor from among its members.
+The governing body is comprised of the Mayor and the four-member Township Council, whose members are chosen in partisan voting to four-year terms of office on a staggered basis, with elections held in even-numbered years as part of the November general election; in a repeating election cycle, three council seats are up for election, followed by the remaining council seat and the mayoral seat two years later.
+At a reorganization meeting held after each election, the council selects the deputy mayor from among its members.

-As of 2025, the Mayor of Howell Township is Republican John Leggio, whose term of office ends December 31, 2028.
-Members of the Howell Township Council are Deputy Mayor Fred Gasior (R, term on council and as deputy mayor ends 2026), Susan Fischer (R, 2026), Evelyn Malsbury-O'Donnell (R, 2028) and Ian Nadel (R, 2026).
+As of June 2026, the Mayor of Howell Township is Republican John Leggio, whose term of office ends December 31, 2028.
+Members of the Howell Township Council are Deputy Mayor Susan Fischer (R, 2026), Evelyn O'Donnell (R, 2028), Ian Nadel (R, 2026), and Michael Wrubel (R, 2026).

 Former mayor Robert Walsh was named to fill the seat that became vacant when William Gotto took office as mayor in January 2013.
 Walsh's appointed portion of the term ended at the November 2013 general election, though Walsh was the only candidate to submit a petition to serve the balance of the term through December 2014.

-The Township Manager is Joseph Clark.
+The Township Manager is John Gross.
 Since August 2022, the Chief of the Howell Police Department is John Storrow.

 Emergency services

 Police

 The Howell Township Police Department serves as the township’s primary law enforcement agency.
-Established in 1971, the department is headquartered at 300 Old Tavern Road and includes divisions for patrol operations, traffic safety, investigations, and school resource officers.
+Established in September of 1971, the department is currently headquartered at 300 Old Tavern Road in the Municipal Complex, and includes divisions for patrol operations, traffic safety, investigations, and school resource officers.
 It also oversees the township’s Emergency Medical Services (EMS) division.